librenms/librenms/doc/API/Devices.md

 ### `get_device`

-Get details of a given device.
+Get details of a given device + attribs if they exist.

 Route: `/api/v0/devices/:hostname`